usnistgov/labbench/doc/guide/02_getting_started/02 rack.md

   name: python3
 ---

-# Testbed Organization
+# Organizing Experimental Procedures

-To organize automation across multiple `Device` wrappers, `labbench` provides `Rack` objects.
-These act as a container for aspects of automation needed to perform into a resuable automation task, including `Device` objects, other `Rack` objects, and automation functions.
-On exception, they ensure that all `Device` connections are closed.
+To organize procedures that use more than one device wrapper, use {py:class}`labbench.Rack` objects.
+These act as containers for aspects of automation that need to access a particular set of `Device` objects, other `Rack` objects, and automation functions that need to be applied to them.
+When they are open in a `with` block, they ensure that all `Device` connections are closed together if there is an exception.

 ## Example: 3 Devices
 Suppose we need to take a measurement with automation of 2 instruments: